ascheman/tomcat-lifecyclelistener/README.md

 [![Build Status](https://travis-ci.org/ascheman/tomcat-lifecyclelistener.svg?branch=master)](https://travis-ci.org/ascheman/tomcat-lifecyclelistener)

 This component contains a Java class implementing the [Tomcat Lifecycle Listener](https://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Lifecycle_Listeners) to shut down or exit Tomcat on a failed deployment.

 Add it to Tomcat:

-* Copy the JAR to the `${catalina.base}/lib` directory;
+* Copy the JAR to the `${catalina.base}/lib` directory
 * Extend the configuration within the `context.xml` as

 ```xml